Best bookshelf stereo: 9 to transform any living room

 This compact stereo comes with a CD player, and AM/FM radio, for all your listening needs.
 You can also connect other devices via an aux cable or use Bluetooth to stream your music from digital devices.

-The compact style of this stereo means that it’s great for slotting into a small space or cabinet.
+The compact style of this stereo means it’s great for slotting into a small space or cabinet.
 There are even detachable speakers, so you can arrange your system to suit you.

 We also loved how convenient this product felt to use.
 The buttons and knobs are tactile and simple – ideal for almost any user.